-Here's how to change your appearance in 'GTA Online'
+How to change your character appearance in 'GTA 5 Online'

-If you're returning to Grand Theft Auto 5 Online after a long absence — maybe to join friends that just scored the game at Christmas — you may want to take a fresh look at what your character looks like.
+If you're returning to Grand Theft Auto 5 Online after a long absence — maybe to join friends that just picked up gaming during quarantine or to bide time until the GTA 6 release — you may want to take a fresh look at what your character looks like, and perhaps remember how to change character in GTA 5.

 Luckily, giving your character in GTA 5 Online a rigorous course of plastic surgery is just an expensive hospital bill away.